Building a Bike Riding Community

 TBUG organises a range of rides to suit all capabilities from beginners to overnight tours.
 Our aim is simple – to get more people around our region to experience the fun and fitness that comes with riding a bike.
 Click here to go to our latest rides calendar.
 Just hover over the date to get more information click on the date to get the full info about the ride.

 Our map is a great aid in helping you cycle around Launceston.
 For the first time, all the off and on-road bike trails and bike lanes are displayed in one simple and easy-to-read map.
-Its been a great success and we are now onto our third reprint since its release in 2016.
 Get yours today at the Aquatic Centre, Town Hall, Visitor Information Centre, QVMAG, and all the local bike shops.
 Or you can download it by clicking on the view link just below !!.
 Thanks to the City of Launceston for their continuing support for this intitiative .

 PIcture courtesy of Chris Grose and On Your Bike Tours